-In this report, as newly released discharge data of benzene were available from some guild associations, the time course of total benzene discharge in recent years could be re-estimated.
-The Petroleum Association of Japan has released the time course of benzene content in gasoline and the discharge data from gasoline vehicles and petroleum institutes.
-The Japan Chemical Industry Association has released discharge data from the chemical industry.
+In this report, as newly released discharge data of benzene were available from some guild associations, the time-course of total benzene discharge in recent years could be re-estimated.
+The Petroleum Association of Japan has released the time-course of benzene content in gasoline and discharge data from gasoline vehicle and petroleum institute. the Japan Chemical Industry Association has released discharge data from the chemical industry.
 The Iron and Steel Institute of Japan and the Japan Gas Association have released discharge data from coke furnace.
-Japan Paper Association has released discharge data of benzene as incineration by-products.
+Japan Paper Association have released discharge data of benzene as incineration by-products.

-Benzene discharges before regulation and in 1995, 1997 and 1999 were estimated and are shown in Table 1 and Fig.3.
-Though the date of the discharge data before regulation could not be accurately identified, it seemed to be around 1993 or 1994.
-The total discharge of benzene, which was about 22,000 tons before regulation, was estimated to slightly decrease to about 20,000 tons in FY 1997, and to 15,000 tons in FY 1999.
+Benzene discharges before regulation and in 1995, 1997, 1999 were estimated and are shown in Table 1 and Fig.3.
+Though the date of the discharge data before regulation could not be accurately identified, it seems to be nearby 1993 or 1994.
+The total discharge of benzene, which was about 22000 tons before regulation, was estimated to slightly decrease to about 20000 tons in FY 1997, and largely decrease to 15000 tons in FY 1999.
 The decreasing ratio from 1997 to 1999 was about 25%.
-The decreasing ratio of ambient benzene level was not so much different from the decreasing rate of benzene discharge, as shown in Fig.3.
+The decreasing rate of ambient benzene level was not so much different from the decreasing rate of benzene discharge as shown in Fig.3.